Moduli spaces of sheaves on Fano threefolds and K3 surfaces of genus 9: Introduction

-This paper's results are part of my PhD project.
-I would like to thank my advisor Marcello Bernardara for the constant support, help and encouragement throughout this work.
-I am grateful to Kota Yoshioka for pointing out mistakes in a first version of the paper.
+The results of this article are part of my PhD project.
+I would like to thank my advisor Marcello Bernardara for his invaluable guidance, encouragement, and support throughout this work.
+I am grateful to Kota Yoshioka for his helpful feedback and for pointing out a mistake in the the first version of the paper.
+I deeply thank Daniele Faenzi for answering my numerous questions and for valuable conversations, and Arend Bayer, Daniel Huybrechts and Emanuele Macr\`i for reading and commenting previous version of this paper.
 I also thank \'Angel David R\'ios Ortiz for interesting questions and remarks.
+I am supported by the ERC Synergy Grant HyperK, agreement ID 854361.